solarwinds/snap-plugin-lib/tutorial/08-collector/README.md

 > - first and last element have to be static (ie. `/minisystem/devices/[type]/[producer]/mem_usage)
 > - you can't define static and dynamic element at the same position when they have common prefix.
 For example: 2nd elements of given metrics `/minisystem/[processName]/cpu`, `/minisystem/usage/cpu`: `[processName]` and `usage` have the same prefix; it's not allowed)

-Before we introduce `Collect` implementation let's implement helper methods which will convert measurements (of type defined in `data` module) into metrics:
+Before we introduce `Collect` implementation let's add some helper methods which will convert measurements (of type defined in `data` module) into metrics:

 ```
 func (s systemCollector) collectTotalCPU(ctx plugin.Context) error {